exilon/QuickLib/README.md

 Log.Add('Error is %s',[ErrorStr],etError);
 ```

 **Quick.Config:** Load/Save a config as Json or Yaml file or Windows Registry keys.
-Create a descend class from TAppConfigJson or TAppConfigRegistry and add private variables will be loaded/saved.
-TAppConfiJson allow detect if config file was changed and do a config reload.
+Create a descend class from TAppConfigJson, TAppConfigYaml or TAppConfigRegistry and added published properties will be loaded/saved.
+Files configs can be reloaded on detect files changes.

 ```delphi
 //create a class heritage